manish-shrivastava/cabin.css/README.md

 Cabin is a super lean, super modular CSS framework focused on providing you with unobtrusive predefined styles, perfect to help you get the nitty gritty out the way when starting a new project.

-Cabin makes it easy for you to keep CSS bloat at bay by providing a solid yet simple core file, with extensions providing additional styles that you can add when/if you need them.

 The core cabin.css file includes an <b>almighty</b> reset and has predefined styles for:
 <code>html, body, .wrapper, .clear, .h1, .h2, .h3, .h4, .h5, .h6, p, .nomargin, .center, i, em, cite, b, strong, del, small, a, a:hover, blockquote, cite, pre, code, .codecomment, ::selection, hr, ul, ol, ul ul, ul ol, ol ol, ol ul, li, dl, dt, dd, #logo, img</code>